BeethovensWerkstatt/Website/README.md

 ## Docker-Based Development (Recommended)

+This project uses Docker to provide a consistent developFor more information about Jekyll, visit the [official documentation](https://jekyllrb.com/docs/).

+---

+**Project**: Beethovens Werkstatt Website
+**Framework**: Jekyll with Docker
-This project uses Docker to provide a consistent development environment that works on both x86_64 and ARM64 (Apple M1/M2) architectures without requiring Ruby or Jekyll installation on your local machine.
+**Documentation**: See [`docs/`](./docs/) folder for detailed technical documentationt environment that works on both x86_64 and ARM64 (Apple M1/M2) architectures without requiring Ruby or Jekyll installation on your local machine.

 ### Prerequisites